mirukucafe/nyankey/docs/migrating.md

 ## Backup
 The process will take some time and it's possible something will go wrong.
 It's highly suggested to make a database dump using `pgdump` and backing up `.config/default.yml` and the `files/` directory before proceeding any further.

+## Requirements
+FoundKey has different version requirements compared to Misskey.
+Before continuing please check if you have the following minimum versions installed:
+* Node (version 18)
+* Postgresql (version 12)

 ## Reverting migrations
 If you're migrating from Misskey 12.112.0 or higher, you'll need to revert some database migrations as they have diverged from that point.
 Specifically, you'll need to revert `nsfwDetection1655368940105` and newer migrations.